marioguerriero/event-parser/README.md

 - Christmas on December 25th
 - Lunch with becca at cafe thu 1-2
 - Bob’s 25th anniversay on May, 14th 2020

+A partial german translation of the parser and the tests are included.